 Smoke Control System

-A dangerous hazard during fire along the flames is the smoke, which causes difficulty in breathing and limiting visibility.
+A dangerous hazard during fire along the flames is the smoke, which causes difficulty in breathing and limits visibility.
 Inhaling too much smoke is risky to the lungs and can cause respiratory failure and even death.
 The effective handling of smoke will help the people inside the building find their safe way to the exits without suffocation.

 The two types of smoke control systems are mechanical and passive systems.
 The mechanical system type is pre-installed in the initial construction of the building.
 It uses fans to control the movement of the smoke.
 In contrast, the passive system serves mainly as a barrier to isolate the smoke without using power.